jmankoff/interaction/assignments/layout-new.md

 # Development Strategies

 ---

-***TODO: Move dev strategies into each relevant section, break apart, allow this to be used as a reference throughout the quarter!***

 * You may run into issues when rotating the device.
 Note that, when rotating the emulated device, or your personal Android device, that the layout should adjust accordingly.
 You do not need to readjust the layout of your images when rotating the device, as this should remain the same.